DanielFDA/sei-project-3/README.md

 The postcode regex simplified was the second version of this regex, the first one evaluated to only accept valid UK postcodes but then we changed it so it was more permisive with other formats, what is does in this version is make sure the first part of the post code consists of at least 2 characters (either numbers or letters) and followed by a minimum of other 2 characters, up until 10 in both cases, you can have dashes or spaces in between both parts of the postcode.

 Now to use these regexes I made two functions.
-The first one
+This is the first one.

 ```js
   function setStates(nombre, bool) {